AXP Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Card Member Spending: Grew by 10% on a reported basis, the highest quarterly growth in three years.
+• Card Member Spending: Increased by 10% on a reported basis, marking the highest growth in three years.

 2. Strategic Updates and Business Highlights

-• International Growth: International segment remains the fastest-growing, with billings up double digits for the 20th consecutive quarter (20% FX adjusted).
+• International Growth: International segment continues to be the fastest-growing, with billings up double digits for the 20th consecutive quarter.

-• AI Developments: Introduced the Amex Agentic Commerce Experiences (ACE) Developer Kit, aimed at integrating AI into transactions to enhance security and efficiency.
+• Agentic Commerce: Introduction of the Amex Agentic Commerce Experiences (ACE) Developer Kit aimed at integrating AI into transactions, enhancing fraud protection and customer experience.

 3. Forward Guidance and Outlook